 A short drive from the foodie city of Minneapolis gets you to the bucolic Grand View Lodge, a historic 100-plus-year-old property with 45 holes of championship golf, an expansive sandy beach, extensive spa, and plenty of memorable culinary experiences of its own.

 Mississippi River, Mississippi

-Do like Huck Finn—or not quite—and hop on a river boat for a cruise down the famous river.
-American Queen Steamboat Company has journeys on a paddlewheel, while American Cruise Lines’ newest American Song ship starts trips in fall 2018, with private balconies, a putting green cocktail hour and nightly entertainment plus onboard historians and naturalists.
+Do like Huck Finn—or not quite—and hop on a riverboat for a cruise down the famous river.
+American Queen Steamboat Company has journeys on a paddlewheel, while American Cruise Lines’ newest American Song ship has private balconies, a putting green cocktail hour, and nightly entertainment—plus, onboard historians and naturalists.